-Choir Rehearsal Guidelines
+Rehearsal Guidelines

-- Be seated with music, pencil, and materials by the tardy bell rings. - Show good rehearsal etiquette by being a good team player-pay close attention to all instruction and mark your music when you receive instructions from the director(s). - Remain on task at all times; do not talk or interrupt the focus of a rehearsal. - Maintain proper posture at all times when singing. - Raise your hand and ask questions if you need more individual help. - Do not leave purses, cell phones or other valuables unlocked in the Choir room. - No food, gum, or drink is allowed in the Choir.
-We all take pride in keeping our Choir room clean and organized. - Disorderly behavior and abusive language will not be tolerated. - Please be considerate of directors' requests for assistance and/or performance of tasks around the Choir room.
+- Be seated with instrument, music, pencil, and supplies one minute after the tardy bell rings. - Show good rehearsal etiquette by being a good team player study your part quietly while the director works will another section.
+Remain on task at all times; do not talk or interrupt the focus of rehearsal. - Maintain proper posture when playing your instrument. - Raise your hand to request permission to speak or gain assistance. - Follow all learned procedures such as placement of backpacks, case, supplies, etc. - No food, gum, or drink is allowed in the Band Hall.
+We take pride in keeping our Band Hall clean and organized. - All instruments remain in cases with latches closed; when not in use, instruments remain locked inside the assigned locker. - Only Band members are allowed in the Band Hall facilities.